nodejs/TSC/README.md

 The Node.js Foundation Technical Steering Committee is the technical governing body of the Node.js Foundation.
 It admits and oversees all top-level Projects in the Node.js Foundation.
 It also elects a representative to the Node.js Foundation Board of Directors.

+The TSC is community and contributor driven and is a home for community managed projects and assets.
+The mission of the Node.js Foundation is to enable and encourage the adoption of Node.js and the TSC is the home of the community driven portion of executing that mission.

+Since the Foundation and the TSC are intended to support the community the size and scope of the work and projects in it will grow to accomodate the needs of the community.

 For more details read the [TSC Charter](https://github.com/nodejs/TSC/blob/master/TSC-Charter.md) adopted by the Node.js Foundation Board of Directors on June 17th 2015.

 If your project is interested in joining the Node.js Foundation please read the [Project Lifecycle.md](./Project-Lifecycle.md) documentation.

+## Projects, Working Groups and the Incubator

+The Node.js Foundation is setup to be the home of multiple autonomous projects.
+Projects are admitted into the incubator and are mentored until their governance and contributor base reach a state of maturity.
+They are then given a proper charter and a seat on the TSC.

+The TSC also forms Working Groups to tackle tasks that don't scope to a single project.
+These Working Groups can be given a seat on the TSC at the TSC's discretion.

+The goal of the Incubator is to:

+* Support the Node.js Ecosystem.
+* Provide a neutral "home" for projects so that they are not owned by a single individual or company.
+* Mentor projects in the Node.js community on open governance and liberal contribution policies.
+* Ensure that the Node.js Foundation does not charter projects that do not adhere to the values of the Node.js Foundation.
+Projects must be: Transparent, Participatory and Effective.
+* The TSC does not "pick winners" and may admit multiple projects that serve similar use cases.
+Admitting a project for incubation or even chartering it is not an endorsement by the Node.js Foundation or TSC on the technical merits of a project, it is only an endorsement that the project adheres to the TSC's values.

+Other than being written in Node.js there are no technical requirements on projects to be admitted into the Node.js Foundation.
+However, because resources may be limited from time to the TSC may elect to delay admission until resources become available.

 ## TSC Members